 The good news is that by following the previous steps of publishing great content and taking massive action to attract an audience, you’re well on your way to start making money from your site too.
 There are many ways you can make money blogging:

 - Affiliate marketing is where you make money by recommending relevant products

 - Charging for premium content such as courses or e-books

 - Selling your product or service

 - Accepting donations and subscriptions from your fans

-Here’s my complete guide on how to make money blogging.
+Here’s my advice on how to make money blogging.

 That’s it.
 My complete guide on how to start a blog and make it a success.
-Explore the rest of my blog for deeper details into some of the other blogging aspects.
 Happy blogging!